abigayl3/SQL_Challenges/Case Study #1 Danny's Diner/Case_Information.md

 ## SQL Concepts

-This case focuses on the follwoing SQL concepts:
+This case focuses on the following SQL concepts:
 - Common Table Expressions
 - Group By Aggregates
 - Window Functions for ranking